The Hazardous Waste Permitting Process: A Citizens Guide

 - If any material needs further explanation, or if you need to clear up some details about the facility or the permitting process, request an informational meeting with the appropriate official.

 - Follow the process closely.
-Watch for ADEQ decisions and review ADEQ's responses to public comments.
+Watch for DEQ decisions and review DEQ's responses to public comments.